BoidCMS/boidcms.github.io/features.md

 BoidCMS supports custom content types, allowing you to create and manage different types of content on your website.

  - **GDPR Compliant**:
-BoidCMS is compliant with the General Data Protection Regulation (GDPR), making it a great choice for websites that collect personal data.
+BoidCMS prioritizes user privacy and ensures that it does not track or collect personal data by default, aligning with the principles of the General Data Protection Regulation (GDPR).
+It is an ideal option for websites that value user privacy and data protection.